ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 1. Adds an ssh config file which provides easy SSH access to other nodes in the ITF.
 2. Adds useful bash aliases.
 3. Adds a welcome message, displayed at login.
-4. Sets the KUBECONFIG environment variable to the kubeconfig stored in the team's shared config directory.

 #### user_setup

 This role is used to create & remove users, and also to add existing users to groups.

+#### var_setup

+This role parses the team configuration into variables which are easier to use by the various other roles.

 ### testing